Trade Setup for Wednesday: Top 10 things you should know before Opening Bell

 Moneycontrol News

-The Nifty closed above its crucial support level of 9,500.
-According to Pivot charts, the key support level for Nifty50 is placed at 9,473, followed by 9,434.
-If the index starts to move higher then key resistance levels to watch out are 9,534, followed by 9,556.
+The Nifty50 closed below its crucial support level of 9,400 on Tuesday.
+According to Pivot charts, the key support level for Nifty50 is placed at 9,354, followed by 9,323.
+If the index starts to move higher then key resistance levels to watch out are 9,432, followed by 9,479.

 Put Options Data:

-The foreign institutional investors (FIIs) bought shares worth Rs 858 crore compared to domestic institutional investors who sold Rs 402 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs401 crore compared to domestic institutional investors who bought Rs353 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.